 Follow-Up Care After Constipation

-To prevent constipation from reoccurring, make sure you keep a careful watch over your pet’s diet.
+To prevent chronic constipation from reoccurring, make sure you keep a careful watch over your pet’s diet.
 Communicate food sensitivities with friends and family who may come over and visit, as well as with your dog’s daycare or dog walker, if necessary.
 You never know how often your pet is being sneaked treats that might be making him sick.
 If your dog has been prone to constipation in the past, it’s better to have his diet regulated by you and you alone.

 Water will definitely help to keep your pet hydrated and aid in any digestive issues.
 Remember, too, that constipation in your dog may be a one-time occurrence and not something you may have to worry about again.
 Tracking your pet’s health will help you identify unusual symptoms faster and get him the treatment he needs more quickly.